 1. Set a time and place for discussion.

-2. Define the problem - Be specific.
+2. Define the problem.
+Be specific.

 3. List the ways you each contribute to the problem.

+Partner 1:

+Partner 2:

 4. List past attempts to resolve the issue that were not successful.

+1) 3)

+2) 4)

-5. Brainstorm-Pool your new ideas and try to list 10 possible solutions to the problem.
+5. Brainstorm 10 possible solutions to the problem.
 Do not judge or criticize any of the suggestions at this point.

+1) 6)

+2) 7)

+3)

+4) 9)

+5) 10)

-6. Discuss and evaluate each of these possible solutions.
-(Be as objective as possible.
-Talk about how useful and appropriate each suggestion feels for resolving your issue.)
+6. Discuss and evaluate each of these possible solution appropriate each suggestion feels for resolving your iss , , sible.
+Talk about how useful and

-7. Agree on one solution to try.
+7. Agree on one solution to try:

 8. Agree how you will each work toward this solution.
-(Be as specific as possible.)
+B e as specific as possible.

+Partner 1:

+Partner 2:

-9. Set up another meetin ng to discuss your progress.
-Place Date Time
+9. Set up another meeting to discuss your progress.

+Place: Date: Time:

-10. Reward each other for progress.
-(If you notice your partner making a positive contribution toward the solution, praise his/her effort.)
+10 .Reward each other for progress.
+If you notice your par entribution toward the solution,

+praise his/her effort.

-So encourage each other and build each other up, just as you are already doing. - 1 THESSALONIANS 5:11
+So encourage each other and build each other up, just as you are already doing. - 1 Thessalonians 5:11